Extreme danger for wildfire exists in the South Yuba River canyon. Fire is prohibited to protect this community.

 Broken glass is dangerous and difficult to remove.
 For this reason, CA State Parks has made glass at the river a finable offense.
 Help us keep bare feet and paws safe by leaving glass at home.

 Trash facilities are located at the HWY 49 and Bridgeport Crossings only.
 No trash facilities are located at Purdon and Edwards Crossings.
 Please leave no trace—pack out what you pack in and recycle.
+Check out this post to learn more about how to leave no trace.

 Yes, your four-legged friends are welcome at the river on a leash.
 Please help us keep the river smelling fresh and free from harmful bacteria by packing out your pooch’s poo.